NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

     // because it throws
     // Making it private prevents the exposition private func eat(quantity: Double) throws {
         // ...
     }

+    // The `eatAnyway` function couldn't be exposed to Godot
+    // because MyFood is a custom type that does not conform
+    // to the VariantConvertible protcol
+    // Using @ExpositionIgnored prevents the exposition
+    @ExpositionIgnored
+    public func eatAnyway(food: MyFood) throws {
+        // ...
+    }
 }